englander/replication_closures/README.md

 ### Data preparation

-Then, open Scripts/make_all_data.R.
-If you skip the last line, source("Scripts/make_data/7. make_data_figA13.R"), it will run much faster.
-You can see the sub-scripts that make_all_data.R runs in Scripts/make_data folder.
+Run the scripts in Scripts/make_data folder in numeric order, starting with 0. make_closures_df.R.

+After running 4. make_rddf.R, you will have created the data necessary to create all tables, Figures 1-7, Figures A1-A11, Figures B1-B2, Figures C1-C2, and Figure E1.
+After running 5. make_fleetthere_selfthere.R, you will have created the data necessary to create Figures 8 and 9.
+Figure A12 requires running 6. make_actualclosure_regressioncontrol.R, and Figure A13 requires running 6. make_actualclosure_regressioncontrol.R and 7. make_data_figA13.R.

+Note that 7. make_data_figA13.R requires 64 hours with 14 cores.
+The other scripts are much faster.
+I provide output from all make_data scripts in Output/Data folder.
+So if you want to skip the data preparation stage, and go right to reproducing tables and figures, you may do so.

 ### Analysis

+Scripts/make_figures folder contains the scripts that make all figures in the paper.
+Scripts are named by the figure(s) they create.

-Scripts/make_all_figures.R creates all figures in the paper.
-Scripts/make_tables.R creates all tables in the paper.
+Scripts/make_tables folder contains the scripts that make all tables in the paper.
+Scripts are named by the table(s) they create.

 Files in Scripts/other_empirics folder contain calculations that are described in the paper but which do not produce a table or figure.

-I provide output from Scripts/make_all_data.R in Output/Data folder.
-So if you want to skip the data preparation stage, and go right to reproducing tables and figures, you may do so.